 Two nights ago, he and the others had escaped from Force Crag Mine.
-They’d made their way across the grain of the country, through trackless valleys and overgrown fields, through the dark and storm, travelling at night, hiding in the daytime.
-They’d got here late in the night, drenched, cold, shivering, and holed up in the ruins of an old outdoor centre.
+They’d made their way across the grain of the country, through trackless valleys and overgrown fields, through the dark and the storm, travelling at night, hiding up in the daytime.
+They’d got here late on the second night, drenched, cold and shivering, and had holed up in the ruins of an old outdoor centre.
 They’d no means to light a fire, and nothing to cook even if they could.
 The ever-present risk of being caught, weighed heavy upon them like their cold, wet clothes.

 Their pickup was to be by boat, on the lake that had been called Derwent Water.
-There was a jetty in these overgrown woods, that their contact had named Brandlehow.
-A jetty from better times, when there was still such a thing as tourism.
-But now, the woods, the fields, the land, were drear from decades of neglect.
+There was a jetty in these overgrown woods, near a place they’d heard was called Brandlehow.
+An old jetty from better times, when there had still been such a thing as tourism.
+But now, these once busy woods, these unkempt fields, all the land about, were drear from decades of neglect.

 Hope ebbed away as the grey daylight grew stronger.
 Sheets of rain obscuring the mountainside became visible.
 Dark clouds were down on the high tops.
 Wind was whipping the water into a frenzy.
 Even on this lake, there were substantial white-horsed waves thrashing the stones of the shore.
 The wind was like a solid noise in the tree tops; the rain, relentless, dispiriting.
 Despair and defeat was an actual taste in the mouth.
 It seemed to be over.
 They would be stuck here, and stuck here, they would be caught.

 As the daylight thickened, the weather, if it were possible, grew worse.
 Nothing animal or man was out and about or moving in this weather.
 Small furry creatures were hidden away in their burrows and holes, hiding from the storm.
 Such people as were left in this remote part of the country would likewise be in their homes.
-Only the trees moved, roaring and bending, creaking in the wind.
 It was all wet leaves, mud, sodden clothes, wet hair, wet and cold feet.
 Hunger gnawed at them, weak as they already were from working in the mine.
 They were paralyzed with defeat and exhaustion, hunkered down in the woods, sheltering in long collapsed ruins, buildings that had been derelict for decades.

 The crunching sound of footsteps…what was that?
 His heart hammered.
-A man appeared from around the corner of the ruined building, wearing a rain-soaked outdoor jacket and a leather hat.
+A man appeared from around the corner of the ruined building, wearing a rain-soaked outdoor jacket made in the previous century, and a leather hat.
+Rainwater dripped from the rim.
 He had a straggly beard, and missing front teeth.
 He looked silently at the fugitives for a few moments, saying nothing, and yawned hugely.
-The three of them tiredly struggled to their feet.
+The three of them struggled tiredly to their feet.
 The stranger did not speak.
 He just indicated with a jerk of his head, in a voiceless movement, that they should follow him, and almost as quickly as he appeared, he was gone.
-One after the other, the three fugitives went back out into the rain and wind, their feet squelching, wet socks, wet shoes.
+One after the other, the three fugitives limped back out into the rain and wind, their feet squelching, wet socks, wet shoes, blisters.
 Their footwear was light prison issue work shoes, not really appropriate for walking in wild country in heavy weather.